Live Demo: Get Started with MotherDuck & See the NEW Instant Preview Mode!Register Now

 Consuming discoverable shares

-If the data provider created a Discoverable share, you should be able to find this share in the UI.
+If the data provider created a Discoverable share you have access to, you should be able to find this share in the UI.

 1. Select the share you want under "Shared with me".